sivaprasadreddy/sivaprasadreddy-hugo/content/posts/dispassionate-programmer/02-beware-of-sweet-talkers.md

 **Vikram:** Arrogant?
 I know.

-As know, we were getting very low salaries, so I found another job.
+As you know, we were getting very low salaries, so I found another job.

 That was a product-based company.
 In product-based companies, the same product development continues for many years.
 Some people stay in the same company, understand the product very well and help the new joiners to understand the domain quickly.